uccess With Money

-It is unfortunate that one of the issues we need to consider when we look at the way businesses and individuals market their products to us is questioning the truthfulness of their representations.
-But there is no avoiding it.
+It is sad but true that while false advertisements may not be the norm, they are certainly commonplace.
+Unfortunately, false advertising has become so common we need to consider it constantly when we look at the way businesses and individuals market their products to us.

 For example, just this week (as I write) a letter arrived at our home from one of the largest banks in the country.
 Take a look at this copy of what was actually printed on the outside of the envelope: